 Qualifications and compensation:

 Applicant must have artistic skills in design and layout.
 Computer knowledge (Adobe InDesign, Adobe Illustrator, and Adobe Photoshop) is highly recommended.
-This position will provide 10 hours/week (3 credits) during the school year and will be coordinated with the other graphic designer(s).
+This position will provide 9 hours/week (3 credits) during the school year and will be coordinated with the other graphic designer(s).
 Completion of Graphic Design Studio I & II (DESIGN 331 & 332) and sophomore or junior class standing is desired.
-Remuneration or monetary compensation will not be available for the summer or fall semester.
+Remuneration or monetary compensation will not be available for the spring 2015 semester.

-Compensation includes internship credits toward graduation and the opportunity to learn through real-life experience in a functioning marketing office, build a portfolio, and receive mentoring from professional designers.
+Compensation for the first semester includes internship credits toward graduation and the opportunity to learn through real-life experience in a functioning marketing office, build a portfolio, and receive mentoring from professional designers.
 Provided approval and budget allows, the student will be paid hourly for ten hours of work per week in the second semester (Fall 2015).

 All Marketing and University Communication student employees are required to take at least 6 undergraduate or 5 graduate credits per semester with a minimum cumulative GPA of 2.0.